Roku set to be the launch destination for ABC News Live

 “We built The Roku Channel so it’s easy to navigate, offers great content and brings real value to our customers,” said Rob Holmes, Vice President of Programming, Roku.

 “Today, we’re working with some of the industry’s most forward-looking news organizations such as ABC News, Cheddar, People TV, and others, to deliver yet another customer-requested feature to The Roku Channel – live and linear news.
-ABC News has been at the forefront of producing and delivering live news for OTT viewing and we're excited to have them on-board as one of our anchor news partners.”
+ABC News has been at the forefront of producing and delivering live news for OTT viewing and we're excited to have them onboard as one of our anchor news partners.”

 James Goldston, ABC News division president, sent the following memo to staff on Tuesday: